taskswithcode/sota_researchers_with_published_code/README.md

 _Images below are Github profile photos of featured SOTA researchers - **111 to date**_

-Ideally, any company that leverages Machine Learning should, in good conscience, feel compelled to support researchers who publish code, models etc. with permissible licenses, in a **tangible way beyond just attribution for legal compliance** - TWC
+Any company that leverages Machine Learning ideally should, in good conscience, feel compelled to support researchers who publish code, models etc. with permissible licenses, in a **tangible way beyond just attribution for legal compliance** - TWC